angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 # Creating a post

-Similar than the previous scenario, after calling `backend.expectOne` we have an instance of the `TestRequest` and we ensure that the call request method is a `POST` before sending the response back to the service.
-Inside the subscribe block of the service call we use the `jasmine.objectContaining` utility that allows to check partial objects which is interesting when you receive a large payloads.
+Similar than the previous scenario, the call to `backend.expectOne` returns an instance of  `TestRequest`  which we use to ensure that the request method is a `POST` then we flush the response back to the service.
+Inside the subscribe block of the service call we use the `jasmine.objectContaining` utility method that allows checking partial objects, which is interesting when you receive a large payload.

 ```TypeScript
       service.save({